MTI TEK

 Popular Embedding Models:

-• text-embedding-ada-002 (OpenAI): Commercial option with excellent performance
+• text-embedding-3-small/large (OpenAI): Commercial options with excellent performance

 • multilingual-E5-large: For multilingual applications